Soares/simplifience.com/post/reality/formalization.md

 ---
 title: Formal Notation
 ---
-@post[Words are powerful]language/scope. @post[Many words are needed to say simple things]language/simplicity.  @post[Reality has rules]reality/rules.
+@post[Words are powerful]language/scope. @post[Many words are needed to say simple things]language/simplicity.  @post[Reality has simple rules]reality/rules.

-Those rules happen to be fairly simple.
 Put these facts together and you'll realize that English is ill-equipped to discuss the rules of reality: the rules of reality are simple, and simple things take lots of language to pin down exactly.

+The key word here is "exactly".
+It's easy to give hand-wavy explanations that gloss over the details and can be easily miss-interpreted.
+This might provide a glimpse into the workings of reality, but it certainly won't help you *understand* them.

-If we're going to discuss the rules of reality we must do so unambiguously.
+If you want to actually know the rules, we must discuss them unambiguously.
 There should be no wiggle room in our descriptions that does not also exist in reality.
 Insofar as the rules of reality are absolute, our expression of the rules must be absolute.

 An unambiguous expression of a truth is called a <span class="define" markdown="inline">formalization</span> of that truth.
-We need formalizations if we hope to express the rules.
+We need formalizations if we hope to accurately express the rules.

 <aside class="define" markdown="block">
 __Formalization__ *n.*